What is Rubicon?

 What Rubicon is not?

 Rubicon isn’t focused on rewriting orthodox theology that has guided the church for centuries.
 We hold to the tenets of the Christian faith that date back to the Nicene Creed.
-Rubicon is asking what does the practice of these central beliefs look like in Ireland today in a post-Christian society.
+Rubicon asks 'What does the practice of these central beliefs look like in Ireland today in a post-Christian society?'

 *with thanks to the Q Conference for helping us define this gathering.